yehaha9876/gitlab/doc/integration/saml.md

     [the omniauth-saml documentation](https://github.com/omniauth/omniauth-saml)
     for details on these options.

-1. Change the value of `issuer` to the GitLab instance domain name, which will identify the application to the IdP.
+1. Change the value of `issuer` to the 'GitLab external URL', which will identify the application to the IdP.

 1. [Reconfigure][] or [restart GitLab][] for the changes to take effect if you